Mayaguana: Food

 Mayaguana is known for fresh sea food.
 Sea life regularly caught for commercial purposes include conch, grouper, spiny lobster, snappers and tuna.
 Marlin and bone fish found in Bahamian waters are fished for sporting activities only.

 Environment

-Mayaguana is known for its fertile soil, which is good for farming, and its woody terrain.
+Mayaguana is known for its woody terrain.
 Bahamian dry forests' hardwoods, common lignum-vitae (Guaiacum officinale), and holywood lignum-vitae (G. sanctum) can be found throughout the island.
 The island is home to several government nature reserves.

 As the southeasternmost island in the Bahamian Commonwealth, Mayaguana is bordered to its east by deep waters of the Atlantic Ocean.
 Offshore, there are many underwater coral reefs, as well as shipwrecks.

-Mayaguana is home to the Bahamian hutia, a rodent that was thought to be extinct until the mid-1960s, as well as Bahamian flamingos (Phoenicopterus ruber), Bartsch's iguanas, plovers, terns, and osprey.
+Mayaguana is home to the Bahamian flamingo (Phoenicopterus ruber), Bartsch's iguanas, plovers, terns, and osprey.
 Nesting sea turtles can be found throughout the undeveloped northern part of the island.
 About 118 species of bird are found on the island, including two large brown booby colonies.